aws-cloudformation/aws-cloudformation-resource-providers-kms/key/docs/README.md

 #### Description

-A description of the AWS KMS Key.
-Use a description that helps you to distinguish this AWS KMS Key from others in the account, such as its intended use.
+A description of the AWS KMS key.
+Use a description that helps you to distinguish this AWS KMS key from others in the account, such as its intended use.

 _Required_: No